lifebottle/Narikiri-Dungeon-X/README.md

 Some system files do have their names in the ELF.
 Those numbers are not random, they are the hash of the filename string, as per the above function.

+For example, it's actually pretty trivial to "detach" this game, from Phantasia X, resulting in 2 independent ISO's.
+> It's just another self inside the game?

+Then alpha-out the Phantasia X logo from the menu...and voila!
+The game's engine simply reloads the menu if you still try to access it.

 ## Links
 - https://talesofnaridanx.weebly.com/downloads.html
 - http://www.mediafire.com/file/g83m35bh2ju746s/top_patch_v012.rar/file